KiDS-WL/onepower/docs/developing.rst

           the version number yet (you want to merge multiple features into a nice release).
           In practice, this happens quite a lot.

-.. note:: OK then, why not just use ``master`` to accrue features and fixes until such
+.. note:: OK then, why not just use ``main`` to accrue features and fixes until such
           time we're ready to release?
-The problem here is that if you've merged a few features into master, but then realize a patch fix is required, there's no easy way to release that patch without releasing all the merged features, thus updating the minor version of the code (which may not be desirable).
+The problem here is that if you've merged a few features into main, but then realize a patch fix is required, there's no easy way to release that patch without releasing all the merged features, thus updating the minor version of the code (which may not be desirable).
 You could then just keep all features in their own branches until you're ready to release,